kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 1) Press Windows + R, type notepad, Press Enter.

-* Creating new Users for Staff, The Current Set-up is OU = CastelData, OU = Staff => Inside the Staff OU, I'm creating multiple Users at Once Using CSV method
+* Creating new Users for Staff, The Current Set-up is OU = centralUnit, OU = Staff => Inside the Staff OU, I'm creating multiple Users at Once Using CSV method

 * The Script is